mertoenjosh/TriviaQuest_API/README.md

 EMAIL_PORT=25
 ```

+## NOTE
-> NB: Modify your DB connection string and replace the password with `<PASSWORD>` and save the password in the separate `DATABASE_PASSWORD` variable if you are using a remote database.
+- Modify your DB connection string and replace the password with `<PASSWORD>` and save the password in the separate `DATABASE_PASSWORD` variable if you are using a remote database.
+e.g.
-> eg DATABASE=mongodb+srv://username:<PASSWORD>@mongo_cluster/database_name?retryWrites=true&w=majority
+> DATABASE=mongodb+srv://username:<PASSWORD>@mongo_cluster/database_name?retryWrites=true&w=majority

-- The code is using mailtrap for email sending simulation, create a mailbox and add the required configurations in the file.
+- I am using mailtrap for email sending simulation, create a mailbox and add the required configurations in the file.